arminnorouzi/arminnorouzi.github.io/_pages/publications.md

 ## Manuscript in preparation:

-* **A. Norouzi**, H. Heidarifar, A. Borhan, M. Shahbakhti, C.R.
-Koch,  Machine Learning and Model Predictive Control Integration in Automotive Control System:  A review and future directions, \textit{Engineering Application of Artificial Intelligent}, (Submitted on June 20, 2022).

-* **A. Norouzi**, S. Shahpouri, M. Shahbakhti, and C. R. Koch, Safe Deep Reinforcement Learning in Diesel Engine Emission Control, \textit{Proceedings of the Institution of Mechanical Engineers, Part I: Journal of Systems and Control Engineering} (Submitted on April 4, 2022).

 * **A. Norouzi**, D. Gordon, A. Winkler, J. McNally, E. Nuss, J. Andert, M. Shahbakhti, and C. R. Koch, Experimental Implementation of Deep Neural Network-based Nonlinear Model Predictive Control in Diesel Engine Emission Control, \textit{Transaction on Control Systems Technology} (Submitted on May 10, 2022).